RN-to-BSN Bridge Program

-- Students are assigned a nursing advisor upon receipt of application.
+- Students are assigned a nursing department advisor upon receipt of application.

 - Program is designed to meet the needs of the adult learner.

-- Clinical experience is individually arranged in collaboration with student, faculty, and clinical facility.
+- Clinical experiences are individually arranged in collaboration with student, faculty, and clinical organization.

 - Nursing courses may be taken while the student is completing general education courses.